memgraph/docs/docs/reference-guide/temporal_types/overview.md

 For strings, the duration format is:

 `P[nD]T[nH][nM][nS]` n stands for number which can be a fraction and the capital letters are used as separator with each field in `[]` being optional.
-For strings, Memgraph only allows one field to be of type double.
+For strings, Memgraph only allows one field to be a fraction.
 However, for maps, every field can be a double, an int or a mixture of both.
 Note, we support negative durations.

 Symbol table